If I could find the original recipe for Green Goddess Dressing,..

-How’s this for a request: A reader who lives in North Dakota enjoyed our post about Thousand Island Dressing and its origins on the US/Canadian border (See https://chewingthefat.us.com/2013/10/the-saga-of-thousand-island-dressing.html).
+How’s that for a request: A reader who lives in North Dakota enjoyed our post about Thousand Island Dressing and its origins on the US/Canadian border (See http://chewingthefat.us.com/2013/10/the-saga-of-thousand-island-dressing.html).
 Anonymously, said reader commented that a restaurant in Mandan, North Dakota had closed, forever locking the secret to their ‘absolutely divine’ version of Green Goddess dressing behind their closed doors.
 The Captain’s Table version, “W” wrote, was a mayonnaise and sour cream-based concoction.
 The comment finished “If you could find the original Green Goddess recipe I’d be one happy partially frozen No-Daker.”
 This is the kind of challenge I love to take on.
 Although I had to ask myself if, in addition to the lack of Green Goddess Dressing, there was also no Google in North Dakota.
 Nevertheless, I learned a lot about Green Goddess’ origins and like so many food stories this one is fascinating.

 Unlike so many recipes, there’s no doubt about the origin of Green Goddess, a creamy mixture of mayonnaise, tarragon vinegar, tarragon, chives, anchovies, green onion and garlic.
 Note the absence of sour cream!
 But this is the original recipe which was created by Chef Phillip Roemer at the Palace Hotel in San Francisco in 1923.
 Of course, those pesky food historians have found the roots of the recipe, in, where else, France.
 It’s pointed out that Green Goddess is awfully similar to the creation of a chef in Louis XIII’s court for a “Sauce au Vert”.
 (Said sauce was served with green eel.)
 Nevertheless, this particular “Sauce au Vert” came from one great hotel kitchen.